As of May 2017, the City of Satellite has adopted and begun implementation of its new Sustainability Action Plan.

 20. Design and implement soft infrastructure techniques to help control and filter stormwater runoff.
 [Land and Water Systems]

 If you would like to be part of this Sustainability Action Plan and its projects, you can volunteer and become a "Satellite Beach Sustainability Steward" with the City.
 As a volunteer steward you can gain community service hours for school, scholarships, learn about local government, and be involved with the City.
-To become a "Satellite Beach Sustainability Steward" please fill out a volunteer form here and email the form to the City's Environmental Programs Coordinator, Nicholas Sanzone, via email at firstname.lastname@example.org or call 321-773-4407 (ex.
+To learn more about wothe sustaonability workshops or become a "Satellite Beach Sustainability Steward" please email your request to the City's Environmental Programs Coordinator, Nicholas Sanzone, via email at firstname.lastname@example.org or call 321-773-4407 (ex.
 227).